vims-edu/.github/profile/README.md

 ## About VIMS
 ### Science for the Bay, Impact for the World

-The Virginia Institute of Marine Science (VIMS) has a three-part mission to conduct research in coastal ocean and estuarine science, educate students and citizens, and provide advisory service to policy makers, industry, and the public.
-VIMS provides these services to Virginia, the nation, and the world.
-Chartered in 1940, VIMS is currently among the largest marine research and education centers in the United States.
+William & Mary’s Batten School & VIMS are unique among coastal and marine science institutions.
+As a state agency, VIMS has a legal mandate to provide research, education and advisory service to government, citizens and industry.
+In the Batten School, graduate students have an unparalleled opportunity to conduct research that matters.
+Research at the Batten School of Coastal & Marine Sciences & VIMS extends from inland watersheds to the open ocean, with an emphasis on coastal and estuarine science.

 ### Graduate Education
-The [School of Marine Science (SMS)](https://vims.edu/education/graduate/index.php) at VIMS is the graduate school in marine science for [William & Mary](http://www.wm.edu/).
-It offers outstanding education and research opportunities for students who seek advanced careers in academia, government, or the private sector.
+The [Batten School of Coastal & Marine Science](https://www.vims.edu/academics/) at VIMS is the graduate school in marine science for [William & Mary](http://www.wm.edu/).
+William & Mary's Batten School & VIMS are among the nation's largest and most prestigious centers for coastal and marine research and education.
+We are committed to developing undergraduate and graduate students who have the academic and professional skills necessary to meet the present and future needs of science and society.
 <hr>

 ## VIMS Resources on Github